 Red Lobster’s Cheddar Bay Biscuits are incredibly buttery, garlicky, cheesy, flaky, and downright addicting.

-But you know what?
 You don’t have to head to Red Lobster just to get a bite of these heavenly biscuits.
-You can totally make them yourself!
-They’re very easy and don’t require any fancy ingredients.
+You can totally make Red Lobster Cheddar Bay Biscuits yourself!

 Copycat Red Lobster Biscuits